fancypog/python-notes-for-pythonic-habits/README.md

 # Python Coding Conventions and Best Practices

-The script outlines some Python coding conventions to enhance readability, maintainability, and overall code qualityand.
+Notes for Python coding conventions to enhance readability, maintainability, and overall code qualityand.
 Examples are in note.py.

 ## 1. General naming convention: nake Case